 - 7.15 Where development does provide additional space for motor vehicles, the focus should be on provision for electric and plug-in hybrid vehicles.
 Such vehicles have zero tailpipe emissions unlike traditional vehicles and therefore have a far lower impact on the local environment and pollution levels.
 Benefits can be increased if the electricity to power vehicles comes from renewable sources. - 7.16 Development should therefore provide the facilities to enable residents, workers and visitors to the area to use electric motor vehicles by installing charging points.
-The Forum understands that one or more electric bicycle hire operators will also be seeking sites in London from 2018. - 7.17 A separate issue relating to parking spaces that should be addressed immediately is the use of resident parking spaces on Local Roads by waiting private hire vehicles i.e. minicabs.
-Measures that encourage drivers of these vehicles to use charging points in publicly accessible parking bays could mitigate such pressures.
-These quiet residential areas of Knightsbridge should not be used as a 'staging area' for private hire vehicles waiting for their next job...
-Ooften these vehicles wait with their engines idling which creates additional pollution.

-- 7.187.17 The same concerns apply to driverless cars which are likely to become a mainstream reality over the lifetime of the Plan.
-It is important that Knightsbridge does not become a 'staging area' for these vehicles either. - 7.197.18 These measures seek to address the recommendations on plan-making made by the National Institute for Clinical Excellence (NICE)23 and respond to other guidance e.g. by UK Power Networks and 'The impact of environment and climate change on future infrastructure supply and demand' published by the National Infrastructure Commission in 2017.
+The Forum understands that one or more electric bicycle hire operators will also be seeking sites in London from 2018. - 7.17 These measures seek to address the recommendations on plan-making made by the National Institute for Clinical Excellence (NICE) and respond to other guidance e.g. by UK Power Networks and 'The impact of environment and climate change on future infrastructure supply and demand' published by the National Infrastructure Commission in 2017.